phayes/rsa-fdh/README.md

         digest = fdh(message, iv)
     return digest
 ```

+The `while` loop generally finishes within a very-minimal number of iterations because of how `𝑁` is constructed.

 Two signature schemes are supported:

 1. In the regular signature scheme, the signer applies the FDH before signing the message.